-The Financial Aid Office, in consultation with the Registrar, reviews all aid recipients for compliance with the satisfactory academic progress policy at the end of each payment period.
+The Financial Aid Office, in consultation with the Registrar, reviews all aid recipients for compliance with the satisfactory academic progress policy at the end of each payment period

 Qualitative Standard (GPA)

-Quantitative Standard (PACE)
+Quantitative Standard (Pace of Progression)

-A student must complete his/her degree by attempting no more than 150 percent of the credits normally required for attainment of the degree.
+A student must complete his or her degree by attempting no more than 150 percent of the units normally required for attainment of the degree.
 A student is no longer eligible to receive financial aid after this maximum is reached.
-Pace of progression is calculated by dividing cumulative credit hours student earned by cumulative credit hours attempted.
-For example, undergraduate programs can normally are completed with 120 credit hours, therefore a student’s financial aid eligibility will be suspended once the student reaches 180 cumulative attempted credit hours, whether the student has attained the degree or not.
-The 150% maximum time frame applies to both undergraduate and graduate students.
+For example, an undergraduate must complete 120 units to graduate.
+Therefore an undergraduate student’s financial aid eligibility will be suspended once the student reaches 180 cumulative attempted units, whether or not the student has attained the degree.
+The 150% maximum timeframe applies to both undergraduate and graduate students.

 Attempted united include all earned unearned, and transfer units.
 Earned units include all courses for which a student receives credit, including precollegiate courses required by the program.